FunctionPoint/AoC2024/README.md

 If height is 9 then we've found a solution, add this endpoint uniquely.
 Otherwise recursively call the function with the neighboring points, (up, down, left or right), and the next desired height (+1).

+### Day 11: Plutonian Pebbles

+Very straightforward implementation of the blink rules, making a new stones list for every operation.